Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

 The author thanks Hirofumi Nakayama and Yoshihiko Ebihara for valuable comments to improve the article.

 ## References
 [1] A. F. Ebihara, T. Miyagawa, K. Sakurai, and H. Imaoka.
-Deep neural networks for the sequential probability ratiotest on non-i.i.d. data series, arXiv, 2020
+Sequential Density Ratio Estimation for Simultaneous Optimization of Speed and Accuracy. arXiv, 2020

 [2] S. Kira, T. Yang, and M. N. Shadlen.
 A neural implementation of wald’s sequential probability rato test.
 Neuron, 85(4):861–873, Feb.
 2015.